Sniffing/NetworkMe/README.md

 You can also search key words, use the tabs to navigate between styles of viewing results.
 You can also expand the results for more detailed information on the data being displayed.

-Investigate the "example" folder for code.
+Investigate the "com/example" folder for code.

 Things to improve